dhowai/portfolio-1-onewheel/README.md

 -   Instructions on how to create the responsive image grid on the gallery page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp)
 -   Instructions on how to create the contact/enquiry form was taken from [W3schools](https://www.w3schools.com/howto/howto_css_contact_form.asp)
 -   The ReadMe file was written in reference to [The Code Institute sample README](https://github.com/Code-Institute-Solutions/SampleREADME),[The Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template), [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
+-   Enquiry page uses the Code Institute's link to send the form results to, to make sure its functional.
+[The Code Institute](https://formdump.codeinstitute.net/)

 ### Media